In this post, I’ll show you how to make a DIY Wooden Keepsake Box with Splines and Picture Frame Top!

 For the actual spline pieces, I used a scrap piece of walnut and cut very thin pieces on the miter saw.
 You want to cut these pieces about the same thickness as your saw blade so they will fit into the grooves.
 I applied glue and placed them into the grooves.

-Once the glue was good and dry, I cut off the excess with a hand saw and sanded until it was nice and smooth.
+Once the glue was good and dry, I cut off the excess with a hand saw (you could also use an oscillating saw and a flush cut blade) and sanded until it was nice and smooth.

 Now the box is done, and it’s time for the top frame.